lovung/blog/about.md

 ### More Information

-- "I'm an Solfware Engineer from Vietnam . . .
+- I'm a Software Engineer from Vietnam . . .
-- "I'm a Golang and Flutter enthusiast . . .
+- I'm a Golang and Flutter enthusiast . . .
 - I'm a vim user . . .
 - I'm a great player in any team . . .
 - I have a passion for writing great applications . . .